-The UC Davis Office of International Students and Scholars (SISS) issues your Form I-20 (needed to apply for an F-1 visa) or Form DS-2019 (for a J-1 visa).
-These forms can be issued only after you have confirmed your enrollment and documented that you have sufficient financial resources for the full cost of your study at UC Davis (tuition, fees, and living expenses).
-If your spouse or children accompany you to Davis you must document additional resources to support them.
+The UC Davis Services for International Students and Scholars (SISS) department issues your Form I-20 (needed in order to apply for a F-1 visa) or Form DS-2019 (for a J-1 visa).
+These forms will be issued after you have confirmed your enrollment and documented that you have sufficient financial resources for the full cost of your study at UC Davis (tuition, fees, and living expenses).
+If your spouse or children are planning to accompany you to Davis, then you must document additional resources to support them.

 - Enrollment Reply Form

 - Financial Statement for Students

 - Affidavits and letters

 International Student Immigration Mandatory Check-in and SISS Overview